 Mary Anne Bueschkens, Director, is a globally experienced business executive, attorney and board member.
 She has held progressive roles as General Counsel, President, CEO and Vice-Chair of the Board of Directors and member of the Nominating and Governance Committee of ABC Technologies Inc., a TSX-listed global Tier One automotive parts supplier, in addition to serving as a Board and Audit Committee Member of ACPS, a leading European automotive parts supplier.
 She was previously a tax partner with a leading Canadian law firm where she was the Head of the National Tax Group and on the Executive Management Committee.
 Ms. Bueschkens is a member of the Board of Governors of the Royal Ontario Museum and its Nominating and Governance Committee, and a member of the Original Equipment Suppliers Association.
-She completed her undergraduate studies in sciences and business at the University of Windsor (B.Sc., B.Comm and MBA) and her law degree at Osgoode Hall Law School, York University (JD Law).
+She completed her undergraduate and graduate studies in sciences and business at the University of Windsor (B.Sc., B.Comm and MBA) and her law degree at Osgoode Hall Law School, York University (JD Law).
 She also is a holder of the Institute of Corporate Directors Director designation (ICD.D) from the Rotman School of Business Management, Toronto.

 Gale Rubenstein, Director, is an experienced board director with deep expertise in corporate pensions and regulatory matters, corporate governance, restructuring and crisis management.
 She has spent the last 40 years of her career with Goodmans LLP, including as a partner since 1986.
-Ms. Rubenstein's board experience includes the

-University Pension Plan Ontario - Inaugural Chair Board of Trustees since 2019, board member of Hydro One from 2007-2018, and board member of the Canadian Lawyers Liability Assurance Society from 1990-2012.
+Ms. Rubenstein's board experience includes the University Pension Plan Ontario - Inaugural Chair Board of Trustees since 2019, board member of Hydro One from 2007-2018, and board member of the Canadian Lawyers Liability Assurance Society from 1990-2012.
 She was also a member of the Executive Committee and the Partners Compensation Committee at Goodmans LLP.
 Ms. Rubenstein is a member of the Law Society of Ontario and the Canadian Bar Association.
 She received her LL.
 B. from Osgoode Hall Law School.

 James Gouin, Director, served as President, Chief Executive Officer, and a member of the board of directors of Tower International, Inc. ("Tower"), a global manufacturer of engineered automotive products from 2017 until the sale of Tower in 2019.
 Mr. Gouin served as President of Tower during 2016 after joining the company in November 2007 as Executive Vice President and Chief Financial Officer.
 Prior to Tower, Mr. Gouin served as a Senior Managing Director of the corporate finance practice of FTI Consulting, Inc. ("FTI"), a business advisory firm.
 Before joining FTI, Mr. Gouin spent 28 years at Ford Motor Company in a variety of senior positions, including as Vice President, Finance and Global Corporate Controller from 2003 to 2006 and as Vice President of Finance, Strategy and Business Development of Ford Motor Company's International Operations from 2006 to 2007.
 Mr. Gouin also served on the Board of Trustees of the University of Detroit Mercy until October 2017, and the Board of Vista Maria, a non-profit corporation, until 2019.
-Since 2015, he has served on the board, the Audit Committee, and the Compensation and Human Capital Committee of Externan Corporation, an upstream oil, gas, and water solution company.
-Mr. Gouin received a B.B.A. from the Detroit Institute of Technology and an M.B.A. from the University of Detroit Institute of Technology and an M.B.A. from the University of Detroit Institute of Technology and an M.B.A. from the University of Detroit Institute of Technology and an M.B.A. from the University of Detroit Institute of Technology and an M.B.A. from the University of Detroit Institute of Technology and an M.B.A. from the University of Detroit Institute of Technology and an M.B.A. from the University of Detroit Institute of Technology and an M.B.A. from the University of Detroit Institute of Technology and an M.B.A. from the University of Detroit Institute of Technology and an M.B.A. from the University of Detroit Institute of Technology and an M.B.A. from the University of Detroit Institute
+Since 2015, he has served on the board, the Audit Committee, and the Compensation and Human Capital Committee of Exterran Corporation, an upstream oil, gas, and water solution company.
+Mr. Gouin received a B.B.A. from the Detroit Institute of Technology and an M.B.A. from the University of Detroit Mercy.